dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-05-22

 - Registered garden hoses (50ft and 75ft)
-- Played with Ethan at Calton's home
+- Played with Ethan at Colton's home
 - Bought second hand bike for Ethan

 ## 2021-05-23